anakic/querystorm-docs/Automation/VBA_API.md

     Set q = api.GetQuery("Query1")

     'Run the embedded query, specifying the success and error callbacks.
-	'Pass in Nothing, or "" if no result processing is needed.
-	'IMPORTANT NOTE: If the callbacks are not in a module (e.g. they're in a sheet) they 'need to be qualified, e.g. Sheet1.Yay, Sheet1.Boo Call q.Run("Yay", "Boo")
+    Call q.Run("Yay", "Boo")
 End Sub

+' success callback
 Sub Yay(data As Variant)
     Set result = data.Fields.Item(0)
     MsgBox ("The result is " & result)
 End Sub

+' fail callback
 Sub Boo(message As String)
     MsgBox ("Error: " & message)
 End Sub
 ```

 The `successCallback` subroutine can have zero parameters if it doesn't care about the results.
-Alternatively, it can specify one parameter, and that parameter must be declared as `Variant` or `Recordset`, as it will be used to pass the results into the callback.
+Alternatively, it can specify one parameter of type `Variant` or `Recordset`, which will be used to pass in the query results.

-The `failCallback` subroutine must specify one parameter declared as `String`.
-This parameter will be used to pass the error message into the callback.
+The `failCallback` subroutine must specify one `String` parameter - the error message.

-You can pass in `Nothing` or "" as a callback if you don't want to process success or failure.

-Since embedded queries specify the engine configuration themselves (which you can see/change in the automation dialog), nothing about the connection needs to be specified.
+Since embedded queries specify the engine configuration themselves, nothing about the connection needs to be specified.